What Is Diamond Painting?

 This is a great activity for children who have a shorter attention span and need to keep busy.

-If you're sitting for too long that can increase anxiety, so it's important to do a hobby that'll keep your mind active, and you moving, such as diamond painting.
+If you're sitting for too long that can increase anxiety, so it's important to do a hobby that'll keep your mind active.

 When you're using the same muscles as you are during diamond painting, it helps to strengthen your motor skills and is beneficial for children.